Somebody's Lying: Footage of Cardi B Seemingly Yelling at Quavo and Offset at the Grammys Amid Rumored Altercation Surfaces [Video] | lovebscott.com

-Is Offset lying about what transpired behind the scenes at the Grammys between him and Offset?
+Is Offset lying about what transpired behind the scenes at the Grammys between him and Quavo?

 Earlier today, a report surfaced claiming that Quavo and Offset got into a physical altercation at the Grammys over Quavo’s tribute to Takeoff.